Everything you need to run a successful fitness website

 It’s also important to include an About Us page on your fitness website.
 77% of B2B marketing leaders say that branding is critical to growth, and there’s no better place to showcase your brand than on your About Us page.
 We’ve written a step-by-step guide to writing a great About Us page that you can read to get inspired, but in short: take this page as an opportunity to showcase your team and your values.

 Lisa also offered some great advice about setting up a page for testimonials.
 Adding customer reviews to your website can gain you more business than you might think – in fact, 95% of shoppers read online reviews before making a purchase.
 A little bit of social proof goes a long way!
 But how do you collect customer testimonials, and how do you use them effectively?
 We’ve written a guide to using customer reviews online that breaks this strategy down further.

 In this case, “apps” are additional tools you can use to add extra functionality to your site.
 Basically, adding apps will make the user experience better.
 Whether you’re using WordPress or a website builder, you’ll be able to access a collection of apps and plugins that you can easily include on your site.
 Some are free and some are paid, and the cost (or lack thereof) will depend on which platform you’re using.

-Whatever platform you’re using, the following apps will be available in some form, and we recommend these in particular to take your fitness website to the next level:
+Whatever platform you’re using, the following apps will be available in some form, and we recommend these, in particular, to take your fitness website to the next level:

 - A booking app – Create, schedule, and organize new appointments with ease.
 Check out Wix Bookings if you’re using Wix, and Tipo if you opt for Shopify.

 - Email capture – Easily collect clients’ email addresses, and integrate with email marketing software like Constant Contact or Mailchimp.
 Squarespace also comes with its own in-built email marketing software, Squarespace Campaigns.

 - Payment processing – Simplify the payment process, and accept payments from multiple card types and/or currencies.